What are Fibroids?

-Overall, the risk of minimally invasive procedures is in general significantly lower than traditional surgery, with results that are equal or superior in most cases.
+Overall, the risk of minimally invasive procedures is significantly lower than traditional surgery, with results that are equal or superior in most cases.

-With embolization, very often a moderate amount of pain occurs in the hours following the procedure.
-This is because the fibroid is starved of its blood supply.
-This often passes within the first 24 hours, and with specialized nerve blocks, is typically minimal at our centers.
-Our team of anesthesia staff is well versed in these procedures.
+Embolization often leads to moderate pain in the hours following a procedure.
+This is the result of the fibroid being starved of its blood supply.
+Pain typically passes within the first 24 hours, and with specialized nerve blocks, is typically minimal at our centers.
+Our anesthesiologists have a strong understanding of how in minimizing pain in these procedures.

-Most patients (more than half) have a generalized flu like feeling that is called “post embolization syndrome” after the procedure that typically includes cramping, fever, and nausea.
-Typically, this resolves in less than 48 hours.
+After the procedure, most patients (more than half) experience a flu-like feeling known as “post embolization syndrome”.
+This includes cramping, fever, and nausea which usually last less than 48 hours.
 If it persists, you should contact us immediately.
-In general, we see all of our patients 24 hours post procedure for a check-up to discuss any issues and questions that may arise, as well as to perform a post-operative examination.
+In general, we see all of our patients 24 hours post procedure for a check-up.
+At this time, we discuss any issues and questions that may arise, as well as perform a post-operative examination.